MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2019-1-23-lasvm-nc-part1-svm_with_smo.md

 $$ {1\over k}(\Theta^Tx_i + \Theta_0) \geq {\cancel{k}\over \cancel{k}}  $$

-and as we know, that if we divide the vector by a scaler its just change the magnitude of the vector not its direction which is what we are intrested in, so instead of multiplying l.h.s by 1/k we can leave it as it is.. which means:
+and as we know that, if we divide the vector by a scaler its just change the magnitude of the vector not its direction which is what we are intrested in, so instead of multiplying l.h.s by 1/k we can leave it as it is.. which means:

 $$ (\Theta^Tx_i + \Theta_0) \geq 1 \tag{5} $$

-so, it means that we have to change $$\Theta$$ in such a way that the minimum distance b/w point and the decision-boundary mustbe atleast **1 unit** and as we know in (4) we have to minimize this function as well, so, we combine both the expression and get our final objective function:
+so, it means that we have to change $$\Theta$$ in such a way that the minimum distance b/w point and the decision-boundary mustbe atleast **1 unit** and as we know in (4) we have to minimize this function as well. so, we combine both the expression and get our final objective function:

 $$ \min { { y_i (\Theta^Tx_i + \Theta_0)}\over     ||\Theta||}   = \min({1\over {|| \Theta || } }) \tag{6}$$